Student Loan Debt & Homeownership

 • 37% of first-time homebuyers have student loan debt.

-• First-time homebuyers with student loan debt spend an average of 19% less on their homes than buyers without student debt.
+• First-time homebuyers with student loan debt spend an average of 39% less on their homes than buyers without student debt.

-“Student loan repayments are forcing millions of young families to delay purchasing their first home, as they cannot afford to save for a downpayment or qualify for a mortgage while also paying off student debt.”
+“Student loan repayments are forcing millions of young families to delay purchasing their first home, as they cannot afford to save for a down payment or qualify for a mortgage while also paying off student debt.”
 Transforming Student Debt to Home Equity Act, H.R.
-7368, 117th Congress (2021-2022)[1]
+7368, 117th Congress (2021-2022)

 Related Reports include How Refinancing Affects Your Credit Score | How to Pay Off Student Loan Debt Fast| Economic Effects of Student Loan Debt | Student Loan Debt Statistics | Should You Refinance Your Student Loans?